TojalLab/signeR/inst/extdata/metadata_help.md

 ## Columns
-The first columnn must contain the sample ID.
+The first column must contain the sample ID.
 Other columns may contain sample groupings or other features that you would like to co-analyze with exposure data.

 ## Rows
 Each row contains clinical information for one sample: its ID and all other data of interest.